guinea-pigg/Pagination_in_API_Documentation/chapters/Implementing_Pagination_in_API_Documentation.md

 Two main pilars constituting the pagination in API documentation are:

-1. [API endpoint design for pagination](#API-Endpoint-Design): it constitutes the correct implementation of pagination in API documents.
+1. [API endpoint design for pagination](#API-Endpoint-Design) for the correct implementation.
 2. [Programming languages in which the pagination is implemented](#Pagination-Examples) (Python, Java, or JavaScript).

 <a id="API-Endpoint-Design"></a>